paulzap/RPAD/README.md

 ### Output Data
 - The output will be saved in the specified `output_dir`, containing CSV files that document the detected anomalies for each input dataset.
 Each output file will include a column `is_abnormal`, where 1 denotes anomalous measurements and 0 denotes normal ones.

+## Test Data

+Additionally, this repository includes a file named `DatasetTest.zip`, which contains test CSV files with labeled anomalous measurements.
+These files can be used to evaluate the performance of the anomaly detection methods and facilitate the tuning of threshold values.
+The labeled data will help in understanding how well the algorithm identifies anomalies within a controlled dataset.

 ## Usage Instructions

 1. **Installation**: